 Our vets have all of the equipment necessary to examine your horse at your yard.
 The areas we cover include:

-Local visit fees within 0-10 miles of each practice start from £32.54.
+Local visit fees within 0-5 miles of the practice start from £37.60.
 Visits can be shared between owners of horses on the same yard to further reduce the cost.
-For yards that wish to set up a routine visit and if there are 5 or more horses treated on the same yard at the same time, the visit fee is waived.
-For clients that wish to bring their horse to the clinic, there is no visit fee.
+Free visits are available to yards that wish to set up a routine visit, or for dental visits for 5 or more horses.
+You may also choose to to bring your horse to the clinic, which is free of charge.
+Our £25 Zone Visit scheme is also available for routine and preventative healthcare appointments.

-Out-of-hours, weekend, bank holidays and long distance visits will incur a surcharge.
-Horses subscribed to our Premium Health Plan can enjoy 10% off out of hours visit fees.
+Out-of-hours, weekend, bank holidays and long distance visits will incur a surcharge, however horses subscribed to our Premium Health Plan can enjoy 10% off out of hours visit fees.

 Vaccinations are used for several diseases in horses.
 Their main uses include reducing the risk of an outbreak occurring, reducing the spread of an outbreak and to decrease the severity of illness in affected animals.